Thursday 10th of October 2024

 Welcome to the M0VRR Web Site.
-Its Me

 Hi my name is Vaughan Ravenscroft and I operate the amateur radio station M0VRR.
 I first became interested in radio about the age of 7 when my Dad give me a multi band radio receiver.
 I would spend hours sitting in the garden listening to the Air and short wave bands.
 Then around the age of 12 "Santa-Claus" gave me a CB Radio, this was great I made lots of friends over the air and even meet a few at "eyeballs".
 As I got older my school work started to take up more of my time, and as I developed an interest in computers the CB got used less and less.
 It was through my interest in computers that I meet my computer studies teacher " Mr. Stan Sharred", who was and still is a radio amateur G4JGV.
 He told me a little about amateur radio and that you could speak to people all over the world.
-At Jodrell Bank

 After leaving school I still didn't get into amateur radio although I did buy myself an AOR1500ex scanner and on and off for many years became a SWL (Short Wave Listener) listening to the air (and other) bands.
 In 1999 remembering what Stan had told me I decided to find out about becoming a radio amateur.
 I was put in touch with the Local Radio Club as they ran the RAE (Radio Amateurs Examination) course.
 In December 1999 and with the help of Martin G8VXX, Ray G0XAT and a few others I took the RAE.
 In the following January was notified that I had passed with a credit.
 I received my first class B call sign M1EOQ in the February of 2000.